antitoxic/signali/README.md

 ### Architecture decisions

 #### Conventions
- - This project tries to follow the [12factor](http://12factor.net/) specs with addition of some **REST**ful conventions provided by the [django-restful](https://github.com/obshtestvo-utilities/django-restful) package.
+ - This project tries to follow most of the [12factor](http://12factor.net/) specs with addition of some **REST**ful conventions provided by the [django-restful](https://github.com/obshtestvo-utilities/django-restful) package.
  Other common good practices are also followed.
  Example conventions followed:
   - not in the way, only use what you want from the conventions, i.e. it can work as standard django install
   - handle all errors in one place
   - all requests and all calls should be as stateless as possible, pass what you need
-  - all http methods should be simulatable
+  - all http methods should be simulatable, be careful to use original `POST` values when dealing with sensitive request data
   - response format should be extracted from http header but should also be simulatable
   - template names can be auto-detected based on Controller name and request method, so they should
   - developers should have full control of data transformation in the template for any format